Dollar dips after Fed rally, Bitcoin slumps

-NEW YORK, June 21 (Reuters) - The dollar retreated from two-month highs on Monday as investors continued to evaluate whether a perceived hawkish tilt by the Federal Reserve last week will mean a pause in the dollar bear trend that has been in play since March 2020.
+NEW YORK (Reuters) - The dollar retreated from two-month highs on Monday as investors continued to evaluate whether a perceived hawkish tilt by the Federal Reserve last week will mean a pause in the dollar bear trend that has been in play since March 2020.

 The dollar has surged since the U.S. central bank on Wednesday said that policymakers are forecasting two rate hikes in 2023.
 That led investors to re-evaluate bets that the U.S. central bank will let inflation run at higher levels for a longer time before hiking rates.